Out of Caster sugar, one case

 Can I use caster sugar instead of granulated sugar?

-Yes, caster sugar works perfectly as a granulated sugar substitute.
+Yes, caster sugar works well as a granulated sugar substitute.
 Use equal amounts by volume.
 Both have identical sweetness and functionality.

 Are caster sugar and granulated sugar the same?